kburchfiel/pfn/Introduction/introduction.md

 I also hope to teach Python on a part-time basis one day; if that opportunity arises, I would plan to incorporate this guide into my curriculum.

 Those are some of my 'practical' reasons for writing Python for Nonprofits.
-On a more personal note, though, I have found that I greatly enjoy learning new things, than teaching others about them.
-I've discovered that it's intrinsically rewarding--and fun--to demonstrate how to use Python to reformat data; create charts and graphs; and host dashboards online.
-Although writing educational Python materials is a strange hobby, I find it to be an immensely rewarding one--and I hope that this can be just one of many such projects that I take on in my free time.
+However, I also found this project to be intrinsically rewarding--and actually *fun*.
+I greatly enjoy learning new things, than teaching others about them; therefore, it has been immensely enjoyable to develop the code and documentation that comprises PFN.
+There were many evenings in which I had trouble shutting down my computer and going to bed because I was having such a good time with PFN!

+I recognize that writing educational Python materials is a strange hobby, but it's one that I hope to continue for years to come.
+I hope that you will have as much fun reading this text--and putting its examples into practice in your own personal and professional life--as I have had writing it.

 ## Development notes